fgerick/SHTns.jl/docs/src/advanced.md

 ```

-> [!NOTE]
+!!! note
-> ROCm GPUs may be supported in future releases of SHTns.jl (already available in the C library).
+	ROCm GPUs may be supported in future releases of SHTns.jl (already available in the C library).

 ## Batched transform